kcech/sentilo-docs-test/docs/clients/arduino_client.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this third example we’ll see that how the SentiloClient library can
-create a sensor “on-the-fly” and publish obervations continuously.
+create a sensor “on-the-fly” and publish observations continuously.
 Next,
 we’ll use the second example, plus a little bit of additional code that
 help us to check if the sensor exists in the catalog, and if not create
 it before publish observations.
 Open the sample code in **File >